-The purpose of this Handbook is to assist practitioners in applying the Section 404(b)(1) Guidelines (Guidelines) in the environmental review process for surface transportation projects.
-The Handbook focuses on highway and transit projects that require an individual Section 404 permit under the Clean Water Act and involve preparation of an environmental impact statement (EIS) or environmental assessment (EA) under the National Environmental Policy Act (NEPA).
+This handbook is intended to assist practitioners in applying the Section 404(b)(1) Guidelines in the environmental review process for surface transportation projects.
+It focuses on highway and transit projects that require an individual Section 404 permit under the Clean Water Act and involve preparation of an environmental impact statement or environmental assessment under the National Environmental Policy Act.

 The purpose of the handbook on Preparing High-Quality NEPA Documents for Transportation Projects is to help practitioners bridge the gap between the theory and practice of producing high-quality NEPA documents.
 The handbook focuses on the preparation of environmental impact statements and environmental assessments, but many of the tips in the handbook also apply to documented categorical exclusions.
 Included in this handbook are four main sections:

 Refer also to a companion report prepared to help practitioners bridge the gap between the theory and practice of producing high-quality NEPA documents by providing examples that illustrate specific techniques: Examples of Effective Techniques for Preparing High Quality NEPA Documents (2014).